 Flu can cause mild to severe illness and sometimes becomes life-threatening.
 If you have asthma or other lung diseases, you are at higher risk of developing complications from the flu.

 Flu symptoms often appear suddenly.
 People at higher risk of complications, such as those with chronic lung disease, should seek prompt medical attention.
 Treatment may include antiviral medicine which can reduce symptoms if started within a day or two of getting sick.

 Symptoms of influenza can include:

-Most people recover from the flu within one or two weeks, but others, especially the elderly, may feel weak for a long time even after other symptoms go away.
+Most people recover from the flu within one or two weeks, but others, especially older adults, may feel weak for a long time even after other symptoms go away.

 Flu symptoms in children

 Each year, millions of children get sick with the flu.
 Influenza can be dangerous for children, especially children younger than five who are at increased risk for developing flu complications.